• Skip to primary navigation

 Round delicious pink Strawberry Sugar Cookie on wax paper amongst fresh strawberries.

 These strawberry sugar cookies could not be more gorgeous!
 If you're a strawberry lover, these beauties are for you!
-They have a strong strawberry flavor throughout while still tasting like my Small Batch Sugar Cookies!
+They have a strawberry flavor throughout while still tasting like my Small Batch Sugar Cookies!
 Thanks to all the moisture from the strawberries, these beauties stay soft for days!
+If you're a chocolate covered strawberry lover, make sure to check out my Strawberry Chocolate Cookies and my Strawberry Shortbread Cookies!

 For more sugar cookie recipes, try my super popular Sprinkle Sugar Cookies, my Chocolate Chip Sugar Cookies, my Dark Chocolate Sugar Cookies and my Cut Out Sugar Cookies.